-Perform a different one of the exercises at right after each regular workout for three sessions per week.
+Perform a different exercise right after each regular workout for three sessions per week.
 For the weighted decline Russian twist and the decline situp, begin with 20 total reps, taking as many sets as you need to complete them.
 Rest 30 seconds between sets.
 Each time you repeat a workout, try to add five total reps.
 Continue up to 50 reps.
 For the plank, hold the position for 60 seconds total, and work up to 250 seconds.

 Most guys train abs with flexion (crunches).
 This workout targets the abs’ other functions as well, such as rotating the torso and stabilizing it.
 Adding weight builds muscle size to make your abs stand out.

-Set a bench to a 30-degree decline and secure your feet.
+Set a bench to a 30° decline and secure your feet.
 Hold a weight plate (or medicine ball) at arm’s length.
-Now brace your core and twist to one side so your shoulders are turned 90 degrees.
+Now brace your core and twist to one side so your shoulders are turned 90°.
 Twist the other way.
 That’s one rep.

-Set up the bench the same way you did for the weighted decline Russians twist and lie back holding a weight plate behind your head.
+Set up the bench the same way you did for the weighted decline Russian twist, and lie back holding a weight plate behind your head.
 Tuck your chin to your chest and sit all the way up.
 You should feel your abs contracting in the top position.

 3. Plank with feet elevated